BurkovBA/BurkovBA.github.io/content/blog/2021-06-17-1/index.md

 date: "2021-06-17T00:00:00.284Z"
 tags: ["math"]
 cover: "./Pearson.png"
 description: Here I discuss, how an average mathematically inclined person like myself could stumble upon Karl Pearson's chi-squared test (it doesn't seem intuitive at all from the first glance).
-I also discuss its variations, relation to multinomial distribution and other tests, such as Fisher's exact test and G-test.
+I demonstrate the intuition behind it and then prove its applicability to multinomial distribution.
 ---

 In [one of my previous posts](/2021-06-09-1) I derived the chi-square distribution for sum of squares of Gaussian random